 Holiday Security & Fraud Alerts

 We would like to remind everyone around this time of year to be on heightened alert, more vigilant, and cautious in the ways that we conduct financial transactions.
 During the holiday season many types of malicious campaigns tend to increase.
 From malicious websites and phishing campaigns to Point of Sale software, ATM skimmers, and counterfeit checks, all of which are on the rise.
-These fraud and security risks are always to be cautioned for, but it is even more important this time of year.
+These holiday fraud and security risks are always to be cautioned for, but it is even more important this time of year.

 So, what can we do?